 Over the years I have personally serviced thousands of English cars and rebuilt hundreds of performance British engines.
 Ignition timing is to optimize proper fuel burning pressures at a particular crankshaft speeds under a particular load and RPM condition.
 The more fuel, the faster the burn, the more pressure.
 The higher the RPM, the earlier the fuel needs to start burning to pressurize when the piston is on the down stroke.
 Cursing speeds ‘not under load” are usually leaner “slower” fuel mixtures at high RPM’s and need to fire earlier to completely pressurize the down stroke.
 This is where the vacuum advance unit operates.
 Not only did just about every vehicle manufacture had a unique unit to their make and model, most had several different coded units for the year, make, even model depending on the many different engine options.
 An example is the 1961 Jaguar XK150.
 Depending on the many engine options, the XK150 was available with a compression ratio of 7:1, 8:1, 9:1, 8:1 3.8 litre 9:1 3.8 litre, XK 150 S type, 8:1 3.4 litre, 9:1 3.4 litre and a 9:1 3.8 litre.
 In 1961 the many different options called for 6 different coded distributor vacuum units alone.

-Our units are sold bagged without adjuster kit or in the vintage Lucas box with the full 4-piece micro-adjuster mounting kit.
+Our units are sold bagged without adjuster kit.
 If we do not list a particular unit you need, send it in and we can reverse engineer the unit at no extra charge.
 All our units have a 2-year warranty.
 We have a 30-day no reason return policy if our products do not exceed you expectations.
 We stock most units listed on our web site and usually ship within 24 hours.